 How Men Can Move on After Divorce

-To add to this problem, men themselves who are finding it hard to move on from divorce do not actively seek out help from other because of this problem.
-Often they feel it will make them look and feel weak, and less of a man.
+To add to this problem, men who are finding it hard to move on from divorce do not actively seek out help from others.
+Often they feel it will make them look and feel weak and like less of a man.

 This bottling up of emotions and lack of perspective leads men to feel they are isolated and shunned.
 In fact, many feel shunned because they often are shunned by a portion of the community who take it upon themselves to demonise the husband in a failed marriage no matter what the circumstances.